francisco-camargo/docker-build-images/README.md

 An image can be stored in any registry, not just DockerHub.
 Consequently, a `Dockerfile` can point to an image (using `FROM`) from any registry.

-View this projects `Dockerfile` as example with comments.
+View this project's `Dockerfile` as example with comments.

 Similar to `.gitignore`, the `.dockerignore` file is used to excludes files from being added to the image we will build.